Turingraph/Calcite/README.md

 # Description

 The project name is `open_close_rider`.
-It is an OCR app based on Tesseract OCR model.
+It is an OCR app based on Tesseract OCR model and Open CV.

-It is intended for
-1. Allowing user without coding background to be able to use Tesseract OCR much more easily for extract text data from image or multiple images of text.
-2. Allowing user to collect text data set (if they want to) for improving
--	OCR model
--	Spelling checking language model
--	Text Language detection model
--   other ML Model
+It is intended for allow user to get text data from image of text e.g. book, bills etc based on user customized format.

 # How to Set up our project ?

-1. Click `<> Code` button
+1. Click `<> Code` green button.
 2. Copy URL or `Download Zip`
-3. Install Python, pip, npm, Typescript and React
+3. Install Python and pip
 4.  `pip install -r requirements.txt`
 5. Install Tesseract OCR